cisco-ie/IOSXE_ZTP/README.md

 |ASR 1000 Modular	   |  16.8.2	                     |   Varies (3.x)
 |Catalyst 8000	      |  17.3.2	                     |   17.3.2

-2. HTTP-based download of ZTP Python script available as of 16.8.1
+HTTP-based download of ZTP Python script available as of 16.8.1.
-3. ZTP not supported in IOS XE 16.12.4 due to a defect
+ZTP not supported in IOS XE 16.12.4 due to a defect.
-4. ZTP solution requires a DHCP server, which will inform the network device about where to find python file/configuration/software image etc to download.
+ZTP solution requires a DHCP server, which will inform the network device about where to find python file/configuration/software image etc to download.
 This can be a location on the network and can be on a TFTP or HTTP server.

 ## Deployment